What is copyediting? Part 2

-Although a more efficient copy-editing method has now largely superseded this outdated procedure, some copy editors still prefer to copy-edit on the author’s manuscript.
+Although a more efficient copyediting method has now largely replaced this outdated procedure, some copy editors still prefer to copyedit on the author’s manuscript.

 The copy editor also inserts typesetting codes in the left-hand margin beside the various page elements, so the typesetter will know how to format these.

-When she’s completed the copy-editing and has inserted all the author’s replies to her queries, unless she works in-house the copy editor posts the edited manuscript back to the publishing house.
+When she’s completed the copyediting and inserted all the author’s replies to her queries, unless she works in-house, the copy editor posts the edited manuscript back to the publishing house.

-Editing on a computer screen rather than on hard copy is known as “on-screen editing”.
-This newer procedure is fast replacing traditional hard-copy editing because on-screen editing is far more efficient and thus more cost effective.
+Editing on a computer screen rather than on a hard copy is known as ‘on-screen editing’.
+This newer procedure has pretty much replaced traditional hard-copy editing because on-screen editing is far more efficient and thus more cost-effective.

-With on-screen editing, the typesetter has the copy editor’s corrected, coded files to work with, rather than having to transfer thousands of corrected characters from a copy-edited manuscript to the computer screen.
+With on-screen editing, the typesetter has the copy editor’s corrected, coded files to work with, rather than having to transfer thousands of corrected characters from a copyedited manuscript to the computer.

-This slows down the typesetting and bumps up the typesetting costs (because the job takes longer).
+This slows down the typesetting and bumps up the typesetting costs (because the job takes far longer).

 As the typesetter has much less work (no corrections to transfer from the hard copy to an electronic file), the typesetting is completed a lot faster.
 Which results in